sybrew/the-seo-framework/readme.txt

 			* This didn't affect the real, front-end output value.
 		* Interactive tooltips arrows now no longer overflow when the balloon size becomes smaller.
 		* The primary term selector no longer overflows to the bottom.
 Instead, the text flows neatly to the bottom, while the button stays inline.
+		* Titles and descriptions now have no chance from experiencing ID conflicts, where a post and term ID might collide.
 		* TODO consider adding an input buffer (25ms?) that only continues with the last input for tab switgin...
 This might degrade user experience.
 			* This is a race condition...
+		* When entering something in the Open Graph description or title fields, and then emptying it, and then entering something in the meta description or title fields, will no longer cause the Twitter title to use the latest known meta description or title field from when the Open Graph field got emptied.
+Whew (╯°□°）╯︵ ┻━┻

 * **For translators:**
 	* **New translations are available.**